 EMERGING ENGLISH (Years F - 2)

 Listening Speaking Reading/viewing Writing

-simple instructions relying on key words and context (eg Come to the mat), and simple questions asking for personal information (eg What's your name?) use first language knowledge of the world to make interpretations of spoken texts and may use other first language speakers to confirm understanding, ask for clarification, translate, repeat or paraphrase - this is positive learning behaviour increasingly discriminate between sounds in English, including initial, medial and final sounds use intonation and stress on words to gain meaning from spoken English (eg hear approval or displeasure, or distinguish between a question and a command) require time to process information and respond. social and classroom activities use comprehensible pronunciation and attempt to approximate English stress and intonation move from using single words and telegraphic speech, and begin to repeat short, familiar phrases and simple language structures initially use spoken vocabulary focused on content words connected with immediate interests or needs, or vocabulary required to participate in classroom routines (eg finished) demonstrate a beginning understanding of word order in simple phrases and sentences use speaking behaviours from first language to communicate and predict meaning of some unfamiliar spoken texts by using their first language culture and personal experiences make use, when available, of first language speakers to provide words, clarification and translation distinguish between English and other languages and dialects (ie on hearing English, they attempt to respond in English). reading in order to make sense of print have a foundational knowledge of predictable English sound-symbol relationships, and some common letter patterns (graphemes) have a small bank of sight words demonstrate comprehension of everyday vocabulary, simple grammatical structures using extensive visual scaffolds benefit greatly from the use of first language with peers, and teachers' assistants. use word by word reading when decoding. construct images or writing that fulfils different purposes closely linked to concrete experiences (eg descriptions or recounts with explicit instruction) understand simple environmental print around the classroom and school are aware of English print direction, spacing conventions, letter formation and sizing use sentence structures that indicate their developing English syntax (eg Saturday stay home) increasingly use standard English letter patterns, although there may be evidence of writing from the first language use basic punctuation (eg full stops, question marks, capital letters) use a limited range of cohesive devices such as a pronoun reference (eg he, she, it) and subject-verb agreement, although not always accurately use common, everyday vocabulary and some isolated examples of concrete technical vocabulary used in the classroom
+increasingly discriminate between sounds in English, including initial, medial and final sounds use intonation and stress on words to gain meaning from spoken English (eg hear approval or displeasure, or distinguish between a question and a command) require time to process information and respond. vocabulary required to participate in classroom routines (eg finished) demonstrate a beginning understanding of word order in simple phrases and sentences use speaking behaviours from first language to communicate and predict meaning of some unfamiliar spoken texts by using their first language culture and personal experiences make use, when available, of first language speakers to provide words, clarification and translation distinguish between English and other languages and dialects (ie on hearing English, they attempt to respond in English). benefit greatly from the use of first language with peers, and teachers' assistants. use word by word reading when decoding. use sentence structures that indicate their developing English syntax (eg Saturday stay home) increasingly use standard English letter patterns, although there may be evidence of writing from the first language use basic punctuation (eg full stops, question marks, capital letters) use a limited range of cohesive devices such as a pronoun reference (eg he, she, it) and subject-verb agreement, although not always accurately use common, everyday vocabulary and some isolated examples of concrete technical vocabulary used in the classroom when encouraged, will use their first language and previous learning experiences productively to scaffold their writing efforts (eg write in the first language to English from other first language speakers, record new English vocabulary using phonetic spelling from first language, or use a combination of first language and English).

-EMERGING ENGLISH (Years F - 2)

-Listening Speaking Reading/viewing Writing

-language and previous learning experiences productively to scaffold their writing efforts (eg write in the first language, ask for translations from first language to English from other first language speakers, record new English vocabulary using phonetic spelling from first language, or use a combination of first language and English).